LIVE SESSION

 • Know what days work best for your organization and only schedule meetings then (for instance, Tuesday afternoons)

-Cut down on unnecessary meetings with ActivTrak
+Reduce unnecessary meetings with ActivTrak

 If you’re trying to figure out which meetings you can cut out of your employees’ calendars, ActivTrak’s workforce management solution can provide insights with real data to help you decide.
 Use the time-tracking tool to see how employees spend their time, including in meetings, and how that impacts their productivity.
 Make informed decisions on when and how often to hold meetings based on employee schedules and productivity trends.
 Take employees out of meetings they don’t need to be in or get rid of unnecessary meetings altogether.